Kerry Carpenter Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Guardians pitching staff ranks 26th in the league.

-- The Guardians have the 12th-ranked team ERA among all MLB pitching staffs (4.16).
+- The Guardians have the 11th-ranked team ERA across all MLB pitching staffs (4.02).

-- Guardians pitchers combine to allow the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- The Guardians give up the eighth-fewest home runs in baseball (16 total, 0.9 per game).

-- The Guardians are sending Gaddis (0-1) to the mound to make his fourth start of the season.
-He is 0-1 with an 8.53 ERA and 11 strikeouts through 12 2/3 innings pitched.
+- The Guardians will send Quantrill (0-1) to the mound for his fourth start of the season.
+He is 0-1 with a 5.74 ERA and nine strikeouts in 15 2/3 innings pitched.

-- In his most recent appearance on Tuesday, the righty went three innings against the New York Yankees, giving up eight earned runs while surrendering eight hits.
+- The right-hander last appeared on Friday against the Washington Nationals, when he threw six innings, allowing three earned runs while giving up six hits.

-- The 25-year-old has an ERA of 8.53, with 7.8 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .275 batting average against him.
+- The 28-year-old has an ERA of 5.74, with 5.2 strikeouts per nine innings, in three games this season.
+Opponents are batting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.